 Some questions we are interested in are:

 - Where are factories localized?

 - How are cities spatially organized?

+- Where do people live in the city?

-- Where do people live?
+- In which city do people want to live?

 - How to analyse commuting traffic?

 - How to handle congestion?